 By collaborating on a wiki, students are no longer just absorbers of information, but also creators.
 And teachers can use them to plan course curricula and to share information with other teachers.

-Businesses, big or small
+Businesses, Big or Small

 As a great content management system, businesses can use wiki software on an enterprise level for their company intranet and/or knowledge base system.
-It would work as a great communications network between departments and offices.
+It would work as a great communication network between departments and offices.

 It would also be a great tool for facilitating business processes such as employee onboarding.
 New staff members would have the ability to locate any information they need to successfully integrate into the new company.

 Whether you’re a self-employed writer, designer, or consultant, freelancers can use personal wikis to organize their clients and commissions.